katiestar99/ansible/docs/docsite/rst/plugins/lookup.rst

 Enabling lookup plugins
 -----------------------

-Ansible enables all lookup plugins it can find.
-You can activate a custom lookup by either dropping it into a ``lookup_plugins`` directory adjacent to your play, inside the ``plugins/lookup/`` directory of a collection you have installed, inside a standalone role, or in one of the lookup directory sources configured in :ref:`ansible.cfg <ansible_configuration_settings>`.
+Assible enables all lookup plugins it can find.
+You can activate a custom lookup by either dropping it into a ``lookup_plugins`` directory adjacent to your play, inside the ``plugins/lookup/`` directory of a collection you have installed, inside a standalone role, or in one of the lookup directory sources configured in :ref:`assible.cfg <assible_configuration_settings>`.

 .. _using_lookup: